EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Valleyrest.md

 ## People

-Mostly Humans, with some Half-Elves, a few full Elves, some Halflings, a few Half-Orcs
+Mostly Humans, with some Half-Elves, a few full Elves, some Halflings, a few Half-Orcs, single gnome family

 | Name                | Description                                                                                                         |
 | ------------------- | ------------------------------------------------------------------------------------------------------------------- |